 2009-2012 Dodge/Ram Pickups (all cabs)

-In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your Dodge or Ram pickup.
+In brief: This Crutchfield Research Garage article gives you an overview of your Ram's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Dodge Ram